syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/introduction.md

 * Another valuable resource is the API reference which provides detailed information on the object hierarchy as well as the settings available on every object.

 * The user guide covers tag helper code snippet in most of its sections.
-But the Syncfusion ASP.NET Core controls support both Tag helper and HTML helper.
+But the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core controls support both Tag helper and HTML helper.

 ## Control List